 After talking to Mitch, I had no reservations about my 7-year-old playing Minecraft.
 He is now a member of Intercraften’s family-friendly Minecraft server and is creating to his heart’s content!
 I can’t wait to use the game to teach him his multiplication tables!

-If you’d like to learn more about how Mitch uses Minecraft in his classes, take a look at his website and Twitter account.
+If you’d like to learn more about how Mitch uses Minecraft in his classes, take a look at his Twitter account.